 I trace him out of the corner of my eye.
 I am not his type of girl, but close enough to his type.
 He would give me speed.
 I would give my all, but there isn’t much left.
 I’d trade him what I need for whatever it was from him that I’d want; that’d be fair.
 I do not blink when I look at them, who no longer matter but are just there, and them.
 My hatred is mine.
 It belongs to me.
 She is merely there.
 A click in my head cancels boredom.
 I know what I’m doing, because I’m always doing it.

 After a heavy sigh, I allow myself to step into the vision.
 I am good at projecting myself on the outside.
 All my friends eat sunshine, and I train in speculative fiction.
 Sometimes I think I could be my own imaginary friend.

-It’s suddenly me who went to a jazz concert with him and spent the night nodding along to soft tunes with eyes closed, sipping on cheap whiskey.
+I open it like a window and climb through.
+Inside it is home after being away for years.
+I’ve gone in search of an ideal, but reality has always failed to come up to the mark.
+I’ll always return.
+Suddenly, it’s me who went to a jazz concert with him and spent the night nodding along to soft tunes with eyes closed, sipping cheap whiskey.
 It’s got to be me.
-I am the girl who lives on air and intensity alone, and I’d never stray away from hotter nights or bigger feelings, whatever turn they took; I’m with my madness all the way if I’m getting my buzz, my fix, my life.
+I’m the girl who lives on air and intensity, and I’d never turn away from hotter nights or bigger feelings, whatever turn they took.
+I’m with my madness all the way.

 It’s summer and soon after dawn, strands of orange all across a turquoise sky.
 I’m up in the mountains, sitting in the front of the car singing along with the radio, my hair blowing in the wind and my heart still harvesting my baby goddess energy.
 The drive is beautiful, right along the river.
 I’m going to drink the ocean, again and again, and celebrate being madly alive.
 This has got to be me, too.